 So why are my teeth yellow?

 But why are your teeth yellow?
-Let’s look at the things that may be responsible for your teeth yellowing.
+In the next section, we'll look at the things that may be responsible for your teeth yellowing.

 Smoking makes your teeth yellow because of the tar, nicotine, and other chemicals carried in the smoke.
 These seep into the pores in your tooth enamel, staining its natural color.